Brand System / Construction Equipment / 1931-present

 Sources

-Caterpillar and the Yellow Trust System is a brand system case about Caterpillar in 1931-present.
+Caterpillar Product Proof Case is a brand system case about Caterpillar in 1931-present.
 A heavy-equipment company turned color, service infrastructure, dealer proximity, and machine endurance into a brand system that operators can recognize on a job site before they read a name.
-In industrial categories, brand is not only memory.
-It is uptime, parts access, service confidence, resale belief, visibility, and the feeling that the machine will still be supported after the purchase.
+In industrial categories, brand is not merely memory.
+It is uptime, parts access, service confidence, resale belief, visibility, and the reading that the machine will still be supported after the purchase.

-In industrial categories, brand is not only memory.
+In industrial categories, brand is not merely memory.
 It is uptime, parts access, service confidence, resale belief, visibility, and the feeling that the machine will still be supported after the purchase.